 Most of our images have been scanned at 600dpi, both to give retouchers enough detail to work with and so that families will be able to print out photos at 200% for enlarged framing.
 So when repairing your photo - ZOOM IN.
 To at least 200%.
 If you see lint/specks/dirt/dust/scratche

 CONSISTENCY OF EDGES + LINE QUALITY

 Watch the way in which you treat edges.
 Are the original edges soft?
 Use a soft stamp.
 Are they sharp?
 Mimic the original's sharp edges.
 Consistency is key.
 Please avoid leaving tell-tale trails, with hodge-podge object edge treatments.
 (Example: We're seeing lots of "drawn" architectural elements with ultra sharp edges which look odd when paired with the softness of a given image's originals lineations.)

-Conversely, please do not embellish photos with items you feel are 'cool'.
+Conversely, please do not embellish photos with items you feel are 'cool' or 'better than the original'.
 No need to add or alter the original state of a given photo area, unless using a creative commons image to repair a completely demolished area.

 Beginners may not realize how much helpful detail exists in black and white images that have been scanned in RGB mode.
 Channels are our friends!
 For this reason we ask that you correct your image in RGB without converting to grayscale.
 Use a black & white adjustment layer within your RGB file, instead.

 Additionally, if your original profile is sRGB, do not convert to Adobe RGB.
 Sounds crazy to you pros, right?
 The reason is this: online printing vendors most commonly used by families will NOT accept Adobe RGB files.
 Only sRGB is accepted.